 In general, your close up reading vision after LASIK will be the same as when you wear your contact lenses.
 If you need reading glasses, then you may be a candidate for monovision where one eye is adjusted for distance and the other eye for reading.

-What follow-up visits are included?
+What follow-up visits are included in my Lasik treatment?

 Dr. Alexandra Chebil will check you at each and every visit for one full year after your LASIK procedure.